How to Generate Subtitles with Accurate Timestamps

 For YouTube Videos (Fastest)

-1. Copy the YouTube video URL
+1. Copy the YouTube URL

-2. Open app.vidnotes.app or the VidNotes iOS app
+2. Open app.vidnotes.app or the iOS app

 3. Paste the URL

-5. Download the transcript as an SRT or VTT subtitle file
+5. Download as SRT or VTT

 For Local Video Files

-1. Open app.vidnotes.app or the VidNotes iOS app
+1. Open app.vidnotes.app or the iOS app

-3. VidNotes transcribes the audio with timestamps
+3. VidNotes transcribes with timestamps

-4. Export the subtitle file in your preferred format
+4. Export the subtitle file

-For Chrome Browser Videos (Extension Method)
+For Chrome Browser Videos (Extension)

 1. Install the VidNotes Chrome extension

-3. Click the VidNotes extension icon
+3. Click the VidNotes icon

-4. Select "Transcribe This Video"
+4. Pick "Transcribe This Video"

 5. VidNotes generates the transcript with timestamps